 How to Download & Install SQLite on Windows

-SQLite offers a lot of different installation packages, depending on your operating systems.
-It also offers a lot of APIs for a broad range of programming languages.
+SQLite offers many installation packages depending on the operating system.
+It also provides APIs for a wide range of programming languages.

 Download & Install SQLite Package Installer